Symbols are objects, actions, or persons that evoke meanings beyond their literal presence. They are literal, but they more than literal as well.

 - We know that, by word or deed or omission of word or deed, we have said, “I don’t know the man!”
 (Matthew 26:72).

 - We know the place from which Jesus cried, “My God, my God, Why have you forsaken me!”
 (Matthew 27:46).

 - We have prayed, “Remember me when you come into your kingdom'” (Luke: 23:42).

 - We desperately want to hear the words, “You will be with me in paradise” (Luke:23:43).

 The action of compression and expansion that comes with symbols can be a very powerful experience.
-The songs we sing in preparation for partaking in Communion can enhance the experience of communion by helping us unpack these traditional symbols.

 This compression and expansion occur whenever we sing symbols.

 When we sing symbols, it’s obviously not just our emotions that are engaged, nor even our minds–our imaginations enter into the act of worship.

 We don’t sing symbols very often.
 So I don’t have another, non-Communion example of effective use of symbol in a praise and worship song, So I’ll provide another example of the use of symbol, let us turn to one stanza from Bob Dylan’s “Hard Rain.”